24 Jan Advanced Plank Progressions to Improve Core Strength

 An EMG study by Reiman et al found that side planks demonstrated the highest EMG gluteus medius activity compared to any other exercise, including the single leg step-ups, single-leg deadlift, and clams.
 Progressing this exercise in the fashion above is a great way to develop your core stability and gluteus medius strength simultaneously.
 Gluteus medius strength is vital to hip stability!

-Altering the base of support for either the upper extremities or lower extremities can add a dimension of instability to the plank, demanding even higher levels of core stability.
+Altering the base of support for either the upper extremities or lower extremities can add a dimension to your advanced core progressions.
 Adding a swiss ball, bosu ball, TRX, or any piece of equipment that provides instability will do.
 In the video below, we demonstrate using a swiss ball to provide an element of instability to the upper extremities as well as further challenging should stability.
 A swiss ball can also be used on the lower extremities.